-- 1. What ideas/data apply to your day-to-day work (within your division or service area, as a representative for a committee or senate, etc.)?
-What ideas do the data point(s) give you for how you might do this work more effectively? - 2.
+- 1. What ideas/data apply to your day-to-day work?
+What ideas do the data point(s) give you for how you might do your work more effectively? - 2.
 What ideas/data could you use in your planning for specific discipline, department, or service-area initiatives? - 3.
-What ideas/data do you believe are most important to consider as we make long-term plans and over-arching goals for the college? - 4.
-Looking across all/most of the ideas/data in this ppt, what story does the data tell? - 5.
-Which slides do PRAC members/you believe are MOST important to present so that the Chabot community has the data needed to strategize around our EMP?
+What ideas/data do you believe are most important to consider as we make long-term plans and over-arching goals (design the EMP) for the college? - 4.
+Looking across all/most of the ideas/data in this ppt, what story does the data tell?